 When we saw the traffic outside, we realized that there was no power at all in our area—the stores were closed, the traffic lights weren’t working and it was complete mayhem.

 “I guess this is what North Korea looks like,” we joked.
 Ironically, we had just discovered “Little Korea” the day before.
-Except that since this is China and that North Korea is technically a friend, restaurants and hotels display the flag of the Democratic People’s Republic of Korea.
+Except that since this is China and North Korea is technically a friend, restaurants and hotels display the flag of the Democratic People’s Republic of Korea.
 It’s weird from a Western perspective to be so close to one of the last dictatorships in the world.

 I headed to “Fashion Street”, a very cool underground city that goes on for miles around Taiyuan Jie, the main avenue.
 It’s another world down there—the small alleys are packed with clothing shops, accessories and food vendors.
 It’s a giant indoor market where you can get lost for a few hours and this is exactly what I did, a cup of hot coffee in hand.